qupath/qupath-docs/docs/intro/formats.md

 #### iSyntax (Philips)

 iSyntax is a proprietary format, not compatible with QuPath.
-We are unaware of any open source library capable of reading iSyntax files.
+We aren't aware of any QuPath-compatible open source library capable of reading iSyntax files.

 :::{tip}
 See [here](https://www.glencoesoftware.com/blog/2019/12/09/converting-whole-slide-images-to-OME-TIFF.html) for a blog post from Glencoe Software about converting iSyntax to OME-TIFF.